What are rewards credit cards?

 • Temptation to overspend.
 A rewards credit card may encourage you to spend more to get more points, which can lead to overspending.

-Most everyday purchases will be eligible purchases.
-But there are certain transactions that won’t be eligible, as determined by the credit card provider.
+Most everyday purchases will be eligible purchases, but there are certain transactions that won’t be eligible, as determined by the credit card provider.
 Common exclusions include interest, fees and charges, BPAY transactions, cash advances, balance transfers, government-related charges and gambling-related purchases.

 The exact process will depend on your credit card provider.
 But generally, you can redeem your credit card rewards points by logging into your account, going to the rewards section and following the prompts.

 Whether or not rewards credit cards are worth it depends on how you use your credit card.
 Rewards credit cards typically charge higher annual fees and interest rates than non-rewards cards.
-So before applying for one, you should make sure that the rewards you earn are worth enough to justify this higher cost.
+So before applying for one, you should make sure that the rewards you earn are worth enough to justify the higher cost.

 If you use your credit card a lot and pay off your balance each month, it may be worthwhile.
 But if you do carry a balance on your card, you’ll likely spend more in interest than you would gain in rewards.